ryankinal/campaignnotes/koi-clan/notes.md

 * Yoshi calls for everybody but Fumetsu
 	* Tsuru refuses invitation
 	* Yoshi reveals the dude
-	* Moriko sends a message to Ayameg
+	* Kasumi sends a message to Ayame
 		* "Another member of the clan has apprehended this dude, he's at the Filthy Pond"
 		* Informs others that they'll have visitors
 	* Yoshi freaks out about visitors